danielvaughan/sketchnote-artist/README.md

 The **Sketchnote Artist Agent** is an intelligent CLI application that turns YouTube videos into beautiful, hand-drawn style visual summaries (sketchnotes).

-Built with Go and the [Google GenAI Agent Development Kit (ADK)](https://github.com/googleapis/genai-agent-adk-go), it demonstrates the power of sequential multi-agent workflows.
+Built with Go and the [Google Go Agent Development Kit (ADK)](https://github.com/google/adk-go), it demonstrates the power of sequential multi-agent workflows.

 ## 🚀 How It Works